 Liquidity

 Having sufficient funds to provide for emergencies is a key aspect of investment.
 The ability to convert an asset into cash by selling or trading them instantly with little to no risk is called liquidity.
-Liquid assets include bonds and life insurance savings plans that can help you meet your immediate requirements by easily liquifying your investment in them.
+Liquid assets include bonds and life insurance savings plans that can help you meet your immediate requirements.

 Minimising Taxes

 Most people also invest to save on taxes.
-Several kinds of investments can help you lessen your income tax* burden.
-Life insurance plans like ULIPs, and retirement and term insurance policies are popular options apart from tax*-saving mutual funds and national pension funds.
+Several kinds of investments can help you lessen your income tax burden.
+Life insurance plans like ULIPs, retirement and term insurance policies, tax-saving mutual funds, and national pension funds are popular options.
 Most of these are eligible for deductions, which help you minimise your taxes.